 Dutch Blitz Card Game

-Get Dutch Blitz (with or without the Expansion Pack) here
+Get Dutch Blitz here

 Pit Card Game

-Pit is fast paced and slightly-violent as you try to be the first to collect a full suit.
+Pit is fast paced and only slightly-violent as you try to be the first to collect a full suit.
 You desperately try to trade blindly with others by screaming, “TWO!
 TWO!
 TWO!” and “Give me THREE or make your own lunch tomorrow!”
 To make this game more exciting, we set out one less spoon than the number of players.
 Once someone collects their set, they discretely grab a spoon.
-Once the first spoon is grabbed, everyone else jumps in to get a spoon until the last person will be left ashamed and spoonless.
+Once the first spoon is grabbed, everyone else jumps in to get a spoon until the last person is left ashamed and spoonless.
 Get Pit here.

 Sushi Go Card Game